Podcastindex-org/docs-api/README.md

 ## Endpoints

 Note that all parameters passed should be url encoded where necessary.
+There is a default count of 40 items returned for most calls if the "max" param isn't used.

 <br>